AccelByte/justice-adminportal-extension-website/README.md

 Justice Admin Portal Extension Website is a web application that extends Admin Portal functionality, mainly to fulfill client's needs that not included in Admin Portal.
 Please also check this [Development Guideline](https://accelbyte.atlassian.net/wiki/spaces/CC/pages/2271379457/Admin+Portal+Extension+Development+Guideline)

+## How it works

+We extend Admin Portal by loading this Extension website through an iframe in Admin Portal page.

+- Admin Portal get manifest provided by Extension that contains page information
+- Use that manifest to generate menus in the sidebar
+- Load Extension website through iframe when user open the menu

+Admin Portal and Extension website shares token through browser's cookies.

 ## Quick Start

 Project need to be built first in order to make it works: